eastmang/undergrad-thesis-opioid-addition/README.md

 ---

 This work used data from the Treatment Episode DataSet -Admissions, or TEDS-A. This is a federally made and maintained dataset on all treatment facilities that have taken federal funding.
-Since the money is essentially free as long as the facilities record information on those admitted (de-individualized) this is free money so nearly all facilities are in this data.
+The money is essentially free as long as the facilities record information on those admitted (de-individualized)nearly all US facilities are in this data.

 This work used a difference-in-differences model to garner a causal estimate.
 This model is reasoned through by the idea that if there are two areas following the same trends and one has a policy applied to it while the other does not, the